Lord-Ford/GitHub_Test/README.md

 # GitHub_Test
-A simple test to see how to use git :p
+A simple test to see how to use git :p I edited this in vim :)